Omega-Cube/omeganoc/README.md

 Don't forget to check if carbon is currently running!

-Last thing is that the hosts and services won't show up in the dashboards until Shinken sent their first batch of data.
-This can take a few minutes, make sure Shinken is running and wait 5 or 10 minutes for the data to flow in!
+Last thing is that the hosts and services won't show up in the dashboards until Shinken have sent their first batch of data.
+This can take a few minutes, make sure Shinken is running and wait 5 or 10 minutes for the data to flow in.